adamtilson/adamtilson.github.io/lecture/lec-02/markdown.md

 ~~F~~|~~T~~|~~T~~|~~F~~|~~F~~|~~T~~|Don't care
 F|F|T|T|T|T|$\checkmark$

-This inference does not hold for all cases, thus is not valid.
+This inference does not hold for all cases, thus is not sound.
 - If you make use of this inference, your proof is incorrect!
 ---

+## Example: A Wrong Inference

+$$ \dfrac{\neg P\Rightarrow \neg Q}{P \Rightarrow Q}$$

+In practice - remember: This is wrong!

+"If you don't get 100% in the class, then I will not buy you a pizza".

+Therefore: "If you get 100% in the class, I will buy you a pizza."

+That conclusion _does not follow_ from that premise!
+---

+## Patterns of Proof

+- Now that we understand the basics of proofs (axioms, inference rules), let's look at some common patterns and strategies we may wish to use in our proofs
+- You can think of these as templates, a starting place

+---
 .left-column[
 ## Methods of Proof
-### Cases
+### Proof by Cases
 ]
 .right-column[
 Breaking a complicated proof into cases and proving each case separately.